Skip to main content

 Residential Improvement Grant

 Adding to the number of residential units available for rent will help increase the supply of housing options accessible for local residents.
-Focusing on downtowns and mixed-use zones will help rental tenants gain access to employment opportunities and using personal and professional services in the downtown without requiring access to a vehicle.
+By focusing on downtowns and mixed-use zones rental tenants may gain access to employment opportunities and personal and professional services without requiring access to a vehicle.
+The Residential Improvement Grant provides funding for property owners to upgrade or renovate their mixed-use building to add new residential units or increase occupancy in existing units for long-term rental use.

 Spruce the Bruce Residential Improvement Grant